theRTB/GT7ShiftTone/README.md

 - Be aware that false positives exist: not every beep is an upshift.

 ## Current release
-First public version.
-This program is not yet user friendly and does not save any car data yet.
+Revised first public version.
+This program is not yet user friendly.

 ### Launch with:
 - gtbeep.py: For Python users